 Are you sleeping enough to keep your body going?
 Because good sleep quality is essential so that your body can function properly.
 Poor sleep habits can affect many things about your health-your weight, your immune system, and in fact, how well your brain performs.

 But do you know sleep also plays a significant role in maintaining blood sugar levels (Glucose), which affects your chances of getting diabetes?
 Living with diabetes is challenging.
 Patients go through years of medication, insulin injections, and a whole range of restrictions on what they can and cannot eat in hopes of controlling their diabetes.

 All this is complex enough without adding Sleep Apnea to the mix.
-So let’s get into the blog and learn more about diabetes and sleep, and how they revolve around each other.
+So let’s get into the blog and learn more about sleep habits and diabetes, and how they revolve around each other.

 Sleep Habits and habits